 Even if you don’t feel like smiling, the act of doing it can lower your heart rate and have a calming effect.
 And laughter helps reduce anxiety, so don’t feel bad about watching the latest cat video going viral on social media – it’s self-care!

 A warm bath, a good workout, or feeding your artistic side with drawing, painting or coloring are all ways to soften stressful moments.
 Make sure to make time for them.
 Click here for some stress management tips!

 Fight the ‘winter blues’

-Some of these issues can seem magnified during the winter when days are short on sunlight.
+Some of these issues can seem magnified during the winter when days are short on sunlight or when you’re stuck inside for long periods of time.
 Click here for some tips on fighting the winter blues, including getting enough vitamin D and omega-3.